ami-zou/HeartBee-AngelHackSF2018/README.md

 ========Team==============

-This platform is developed from Scratch during AngelHacks SF 2018 on July 28 - 29, 2018 in Parisoma, San Francisco.
+This platform is developed from scratch during AngelHacks SF 2018 on July 28 - 29, 2018 in Parisoma, San Francisco.

 Team member: